09:00 - 12:15

 Her crisis preparedness work includes risk register development, reviewing and writing crisis management and communication procedures, embedding them via training and testing them through multi-stakeholder, technical simulation exercises.
 She is also a regular speaker at food safety conferences.

-David Tate, UK Retail Practice Leader/ Client Relationship Leader, Marsh
+David Tate, UK Retail, Food and Beverage Practice Leader/ Client Relationship Leader, Marsh

 David leads the UK Retail, Food, Beverage and Leisure practice.
 He is a growth leader focused on delivering value to colleagues and clients.
 He is accountable for developing client solutions, producing sector: insight, events and products.
 David has a strong background in client service delivery, programme design and the development of innovative solutions for Retail, Food, Beverage and Leisure clients.